 Following its 34% acquisition of Mitsubishi Motor Corporation in 2017, Nissan CEO Carlos Ghosn stated that the next-generation Navara and L200 will be based on the same platform.
 At the launch of the facelifted L200 in Thailand, Mitsubishi said it would likely be playing the lead role in the development.

 Mitsubishi had been struggling financially since the fuel economy scandal in Japan was exposed in 2017, and the board desperately sought assistance from rival OEMs.

 The Renault-Nissan Alliance, based in Amsterdam, came to Mitsubishi’s rescue, acquiring a 34% stake for US$2.2bn and thus creating world’s fourth largest automotive manufacturing alliance (Renault-Nissan-Mitsubishi) behind Toyota, Volkswagen and Ford.

 When pressed, Mr Ghosn – the man spearheading the operation – suggested that the two companies’ will merge their pickup operations for the next generation.

 “It’s very possible that we are going to use the same platform (for the pickups), but we’re going to develop the cars differently because the customers are not the same”, explained Mr Ghosn.

 “But instead of two different platforms we can have them on the same platform but be completely different products.
 The cost of development and purchasing will be lower.
 A common platform, but different developments.”

 There is no news regarding how this will affect the current joint venture products.
-The upcoming Mercedes-Benz X-Class and Renault Alaskan pickups will be based on the current Nissan Navara and the Mitsubishi L200 is also sold as the Fiat Fullback.
+The Nissan Navara also forms the basis for the Mercedes-Benz X-Class and Renault Alaskan pickups, while the Mitsubishi L200 is also sold as the Fiat Fullback.

 Also read: Nissan Navara versus Mitsubishi L200